Chinese New Year Cake (Sticky, Sweet Nian Gao)

 Pro Tips for Chinese New Year

-Ingredient Selection: Use high-quality glutinous rice flour for the best sticky texture.
-Brown sugar with a rich molasses content enhances flavor significantly.
+Ingredient Selection: Use high-quality glutinous rice flour for the best texture.
+This ingredient makes the biggest difference in achieving the perfect stickiness.

-Flavor Layering: Adding a pinch of salt can enhance the sweetness and complexity of flavors.
+Flavor Layering: Adding a dash of vanilla enhances the sweetness and complements the caramel notes of the brown sugar.

-Make-Ahead Strategies: Nian Gao can be made a day ahead and stored at room temperature.
-Reheat by steaming briefly before serving.
+Make-Ahead Strategies: Nian Gao can be made a day ahead and stored in a cool, dry place.
+Re-steam before serving to regain its soft texture.

 Troubleshooting Common Issues